Volume 9 Issue 2

 Evaluating the Impacts of Using Different Digital Surface Models to Estimate Forest Height with TanDEM-X Interferometric Coherence Data (in English)

-doi: 10.12000/JR20009
+DOI: 10.12000/JR20009

 Funds: This work was supported by Natural Resources Canada and the Canadian Space Agency under Multisource Biomass GRIP and by the German Aerospace Centre for provision of TanDEM-X data